-Unless you are trying to purchase a home that is For Sale Buy Owner, the Seller has Real Estate Professional representing them.
-By negotiating directly with the Sellers Agent or Builder Representative, you are putting yourself at a severe disadvantage since the Sellers Agent or Builder Representative is legally bound to share everything you tell them with the Seller/Builder in order to get the Seller/Builder the best price and terms.
-You wouldn't go to court without a Lawyer, why would you risk the biggest purchase in your life in buying a home without a professional by your side to advise you and help you think out the entire Home Purchase process.
+Unless you are trying to purchase a home that is For Sale By Owner, the Seller has Real Estate Professional representing them.
+By negotiating directly with the Sellers Agent or Builder Representative, you are putting yourself at a severe disadvantage since the Sellers Agent or Builder Representative is legally bound to share everything you tell them with the Seller/Builder to get the Seller/Builder the best price and terms.
+You wouldn't go to court without a Lawyer, why would you risk the biggest purchase in your life in buying a home without a professional by your side to advise you and helping you through the entire Home Purchase process.

 Armed with that information, it's time for your Realtor to go to work for You!

 Offers, Counter offers and Contracts